pH-7/Image-Unsplash/README.md

 Get easily any Unsplash images with a clean PHP class.

-It's a really lightweight class that helps to get easily any images from Unsplash.com while keeping your project clean.
+It's a really lightweight and simple PHP class that helps you to get easily any images from Unsplash.com while keeping your project clean.

 ## Example